Arrhythmia Travel Insurance

 Bradycardia: The heart beats irregularly or more slowly than normal

 Ventricular Fibrillation: A rapid and disorganised rhythm of heartbeats.

 Supraventricular Tachycardia: A heart rhythm disorder with periods of an abnormally fast heart rate.

-Depending on which type of Arrhythmia condition you have, your Doctor may advise surgery.
-There are 5 main types of procedures:
+Depending on which type of Arrhythmia condition you have, your doctor may advise surgery.
+There are five main types of procedures:

 - Catheter Ablation Therapy - Insertion of a catheter into the heart via the groin.
-Heat or freezing treatment is then used to destroy the area which is causing the abnormal heart rhythm.
+Heat or freezing treatment is then used to destroy the area causing the abnormal heart rhythm.

-- Ablation of the AV node - A Pacemaker is usually fitted before this procedure is carried out.
+- Ablation of the AV node - A pacemaker is usually fitted before this procedure.

-Please ensure that you bring an adequate supply of medication on your holiday with you.
-It is best to keep medication in hand luggage in case of flight delays and the chance of lost luggage.
-Those fitted with a Pacemaker should carry their ID cards with them as some devices with metal casings may set off medical detectors in Airports.
+Please ensure that you bring an adequate medication supply on your holiday.
+It is best to keep medication in hand luggage in case of flight delays and the chance of lost or delayed baggage.